rxinui/rxinui/README.md

 ## Hi there 👋

-Been inactive from github and recently shifted from my personal account (this one) to my pro (soon-to-sunset).
-Anyway, let's code again.
+Been inactive from github and recently shifted to my personal account (this one) from my pro (soon-to-sunset).
+Anyway, im coding again.

 🌱 [check my inactive blog](https://blog.rainui.dev) 🌱